 I could tell by the crowds that Sinterklaas is becoming more popular as the crowds that lined the main street of Rhinebeck were about ten deep.
 People were very excited watching the floats and puppets ride by them.
 People were spreading out all over the street by time we made it to the heart of the downtown.
 I wish they had better crowd control as they narrowed the path to the point where they could walk right up to us.
 I could tell by the big smiles and the excited yells that people really enjoyed the parade.

 The Parade in full swing Downtown Rhinebeck, NY

 As we progressed through the crowd and I ran from one side of the street to the other chasing after the front of the dragon float, we exited to the town parking lot to the 6:30pm Pageant & the Children’s Star Ceremony.
 Here the crowds met with all the characters in the parade.
 The crowd got to meet Sinterklaas, the Owl Queen, the Snow Queen. the polar bear with his trainer, the Pocket Lady, Mother Holly and the Grumpuses.
 It was followed by a fire juggler performance that excited the crowd and a musical performance. it was a magical night to everyone in the crowd.

 I ate at Pizzeria Posto at 43 East Market Street (See review on TripAdvisor) for the most amazing thin-crusted pizza with sausage.
 The sauce is flavorful with fresh mozzarella and fresh basil with local sausage.

-The pizza and the service is excellent.
-They let me stay after the restaurant closed for the evening.
+The pizza and the service are excellent.
+They let me stay after the restaurant had closed for the evening.
 That was service and they could not have been nicer.

 The pizza is excellent at the restaurant